Sponsored by

 Gluing and desingularization are important and powerful techniques in geometric analysis.
 These methods have been widely used to resolve difficult problems and to reveal new geometric phenomena.
 The general strategy involves identifying suitable local models, gluing them to initial geometric objects to construct approximate solutions with controlled properties, and then applying PDE techniques to solve highly nonlinear equations and obtain genuine solutions.

+Professor Nikolaos Kapouleas is a world famous leading expert in this direction.
 These techniques have played a central role in many developments in differential geometry.
-In particular, they have been used in the study of constant mean curvature (CMC) surfaces, minimal surfaces, special Lagrangian cones, self-shrinkers, free boundary minimal surfaces, and certain geometric manifolds such as Eguchi–Hanson spaces.
+In particular, they have been used in the study of constant mean curvature (CMC) surfaces, minimal surfaces, special Lagrangian, self-shrinkers, free boundary minimal surfaces, geometric manifolds such as Eguchi–Hanson spaces, etc.

 This course will introduce some of the main ideas and constructions in these gluing methods and explore how they are applied in geometric analysis.